Sunday Supper is an Amazon Associate and may receive compensation for purchases made through affiliate links.

 Carmen

 I use my go-to maple brown sugar glaze.
-It gives the meat so much flavor and an irresistibly sticky, crispy skin!
+It gives the meat flavor and an irresistibly sticky, crispy skin!
 The ingredients are super simple but so incredibly delicious!

 Brown sugar glaze adds to the sweetness, with a little bit of orange juice to give it a tangy bite.
 Green onions tie it all off with a perfect little kick!
 It is SO flavorful!
 My Instant Pot ham recipe with brown sugar glaze is the best.